liu2g/liu2g/README.md

 ### Hello 👋

 I am Zuguang Liu (you can simply call me Liu).
 I am an engineer graduated from Electrical Engineering, Bachelor of Science program at University of Cincinnati.
+I am currently halfway in my Master of Science program as well in the same college, with a field of study on intelligent systems.
 I have multiple field of interest including electrical engineering, computer engineering as well as AI development.

 I am currently looking for any job opportunities starting July 2021, see my resume [here](https://github.com/liu2z2/resume/releases/latest).